-The federal Fair Labor Standards Act (FLSA) applies to many companies, from small family operations to a large corporations.
+The federal Fair Labor Standards Act (FLS) applies to many companies, from small family operations to a large corporations.
 Alleged violations of this law can have a significant impact on your business.
-Even the most conscientious employers can find themselves charged with FLSA violations requiring expert representation to defend against the charges and protect their company and reputation.
+Even the most conscientious employers can find themselves charged with FLS violations requiring expert representation to defend against the charges and protect their company and reputation.

-- Misclassification Cases: Employee claims that the employer improperly classified her as exempt from the FLSA, or an independent contractor (which are largely free from FLSA-imposed requirements).
+- Misclassification Cases: Employee claims that the employer improperly classified her as exempt from the FLS, or an independent contractor (which are largely free from FLS-imposed requirements).

 - Off-the-clock Cases: Employee claims that the employer did not pay him for all hours actually worked because some work was performed “off the clock.”